-The book is split into two themes, Side A: Inspiration and Side B: Provocation – each given a front cover, flipping orientation in its middle, it intentionally obscures ‘start’ and ‘finish’ asking the reader instead to flick through and follow their interests.
-Somewhere between a magazine and a book, each article is uniquely designed to, fragmenting the book in a collection of individual units, bound by commonalities in typeface.
+The book is split into two themes, Side A: Inspiration and Side B: Provocation.
+Each is given a front cover, flipping orientation in the middle, it intentionally obscures ‘start’ and ‘finish’ asking the reader instead to flick through and follow their interests.
+Somewhere between a magazine and a book, each article is uniquely designed too, fragmenting the book in a collection of individual units, bound by commonalities in typeface.
 The result reflects the diverse perspectives of the writers.

-The Mash Pit is a Berlin-based brewery & taproom offering brew course memberships, in Kreuzberg.
+The Mash Pit is a Berlin-based brewery & taproom, in Kreuzberg, offering brew course memberships.
 Their aim is to make brewing craft beer more approachable by building a space that encourages people to learn through making: exploring the process and appreciating missteps and successes.

 Lowrie used playful typography and colour to develop their name and identity, mirroring their approach: fun and unpretentious.

 Lowrie produced the identity and stationery for independent fashion brand consultant Nix Tulloch.
 A bespoke typeface was created for the wordmark, taking inspiration from the notches found in pattern cutting when creating garments.
 This was further developed to a set of stationery that instead plays on the subtle details and textures found in high-end fabrics.

 Lowrie developed the naming and identity for the annual homebrew competition, Slosh Berlin, run by The Mash Pit.
 The competition is open to all levels of brewers, meaning the graphic language needed to be democratic.
 Based on The Mash Pit identity, it was further developed into more fluid shapes. (sloshberlin.de)